mmm25002500/totp-auth-website/README.md

-# TOTP Wesite - Documentation
+# (Archived) TOTP Wesite - Documentation
 A TOTP 2FA Authencator website.

+## IMPORTANT!!
+NOTICE!!
+This Project have moved to [Securibit/Securibit-Web](https://github.com/Securibit/Securibit-Web).
+This repo is old version.
+Please redirect to new version.

 ## Usage
 ...